 Scorpius constellation lies in the southern sky.
-It represents the scorpion and is associated with the story of Orion, the hunter in Greek mythology.
+It represents the scorpion and is associated with the story of Orion in Greek mythology.

-Scorpius contains a number of notable stars and deep sky objects; among them, the bright stars Antares and Shaula, the Butterfly Cluster (Messier 6), the Ptolemy Cluster (Messier 7), Cat’s Paw Nebula (NGC 6334), the Butterfly Nebula (NGC 6302), and the War and Peace Nebula (NGC 6357)
+The constellation is easy to find in the sky because it is located near the centre of the Milky Way.
+It contains a number of notable stars and deep sky objects, including the bright stars Antares and Shaula, the Butterfly Cluster (Messier 6), the Ptolemy Cluster (Messier 7), Cat’s Paw Nebula (NGC 6334), the Butterfly Nebula (NGC 6302), and the War and Peace Nebula (NGC 6357)

-In one version of the myth, Orion tried to ravish the goddess Artemis, and she sent the scorpion to kill him.
-In another version, it was the Earth that sent the scorpion after Orion had boasted that he could kill any wild beast.
+In one version of the myth, Orion tried to ravish the goddess Artemis and she sent the scorpion to do away with him.
+In another version, it was the Earth that sent the scorpion after Orion had boasted that he could defeat any wild beast.

 In ancient Greek times, the constellation Scorpius was significantly larger and comprised of two halves, one with the scorpion’s body and the sting, and one containing the claws.
 The latter was called Chelae, or “claws.”
 In the first century BC, the Romans turned the claws into a separate constellation, Libra, the Scales.

 Antares – α Scorpii (Alpha Scorpii)

 Antares is a red supergiant star with a visual magnitude of 0.96, approximately 550 light years distant from the Sun.
 It is the brightest star in the Scorpius constellation and the 16th brightest star in the night sky.
 Sometimes it is referred to as the 15th brightest star if the two brighter components in the Capella (Alpha Aurigae, located in Auriga constellation) system are counted as one star.